ArcanaFramework/arcana/docs/source/getting_started.rst

 * `Dcm2Niix <https://github.com/rordenlab/dcm2niix>`_
 * `Mrtrix3 <https://mrtrix3.readthedocs.io>`_

-Both these packages can be installed using \*Brew (you will need to tap ``MRtrix3/mrtrix3``) and Anaconda_ (use the ``conda-forge`` and ``mrtrix3`` packages for Dcm2Niix and MRtrix3 respectively).
+Both these packages can be installed using Home/LinuxBrew (you will need to tap ``MRtrix3/mrtrix3``) and Anaconda_ (use the ``conda-forge`` and ``mrtrix3`` repositories for Dcm2Niix and MRtrix3 respectively).

 Installation